sinaghassemi/EnronSpamDetection/README.md

 The repository contains the codes addressing the spam detection over [Enron-Spam](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) dataset.
 In the first section, I briefly describe the dataset, pre-processing, classfication methods used, and the obtained results, in the second section, more details about implementation and the provided codes are given.

-# 1. Dataset, classifiacation methods, and results
+# 1. Dataset, classifiacation methods

 ## 1.1 Dataset